 However, just as they have layovers all over the world, Emirates cabin crew also do some pretty brutal overnight direct turns.
 So while they might be posting beautiful pictures from the beaches of Mauritius, the Seychelles, and Phuket, they’re suffering through some tough flights as well.

-In the coming week, Emirates will be having three recruitment events in the United States.
+In the next couple of weeks, Emirates will be having five recruitment events in the United States.
 While the airline recruits from all over the world, it’s not that often we see recruitment events in the United States, so it’s pretty noteworthy.
 If you’ve ever dreamed of being an Emirates cabin crew and the airline is coming to a city near you, this is your chance!